jtheisen/reconciler/readme.md

 ## Roadmap

-There are a number of exiting features that would make this library much more useful.
+There are a number of exciting features that would make this library much more useful.
 See [this document](ideas.md) for further information.